gofiber/fiber/docs/api/middleware/csrf.md

 #### Synchronizer Token Pattern (Session)

 When using this middleware with a user session, the middleware can be configured to store the token in the session.
 This method is recommended when using a user session, as it is generally more secure than the Double Submit Cookie Pattern.

+When using this pattern it's important to regenerate the session when the authorization status changes, this will also delete the token.
+See: [Token Lifecycle](#token-lifecycle) for more information.

 :::caution
 When using this method, pre-sessions are required and will be created if a session is not already present.
 This means the middleware will create a session for every safe request, even if the request does not require a session.
 Therefore, the existence of a session should not be used to indicate that a user is logged in or authenticated; a session value should be used for this purpose.